-There will be a full bookshop and some speakers may have books to sell alongside the mission stands lining the main tent.
+There will be a full bookshop and some guest ministers / leaders may have books to sell alongside the mission stands lining the main tent.
 New this year: the second hand bookshop.
-Bring your recommended (!) books, preferably related to our topic ‘One’ to donate.
-All earnings are for support of the work of LifeStream.
+Bring your recommended (!) books, preferably related to our topic ‘Together’ to donate.
+All earnings are for support of the work of LifeStream Europe.

 Mattress and pillow are provided.
 Bring: